josuneha/AzureBigData-analytics/Hands-on lab/HOL unguided - Big data and visualization.md

 _Tasks to complete_:

-- Launch Azure Machine Learning Workbench from within your DSVM
+- Launch Azure Machine Learning Workbench from within your DSVM.
-- Sign in with your Azure account when prompted
+- Sign in with your Azure account when prompted.
-- Create a new project named "FlightDelays", setting the project directory to "C:\HOL", and using the Blank Project template
+- Create a new project named "FlightDelays", setting the project directory to "C:\HOL", and using the Blank Project template.

 _Exit criteria_:

-- You have the following new file path with a default project structure: C:\HOL\FlightDelays
+- You have the following new file path with a default project structure: C:\HOL\FlightDelays.

   ![Project structure generated after creating new Workbench project](media/new-project-structure.png)